ToniWonKanobi/theoveranalyzed.net/posts/2015/6/26/leaving-squarespace-part-ii-modifying-files-to-play-nice-with-camel.md

-@@ Title=Leaving Squarespace Part II: Modifying Files To Play Nice With Camel
+@@ Title=Leaving Squarespace Part II: Modifying Files to Play Nice With Camel
-@@ Date=2015-06-26T11:00:00
+@@ Date=2015-06-26T11:00:00+00:00
 @@ Description=Almost all of my old posts were based on local Markdown files.
 I had to modify them slightly in order to work with Camel.
-@@ Tags=Camel, Leaving Squarespace, TheOverAnalyzed, TheOverAnalyzed 3.0, meta
+@@ Tags=Camel, Leaving Squarespace, TheOverAnalyzed, TheOverAnalyzed 3.0
 @@ Image=http://d.pr/i/1em7V+

 <div class="topstory">This is Part II of the series entitled <a href="http://www.theoveranalyzed.net/tags/Leaving%20Squarespace">Leaving Squarespace</a>, in which I outline how I left the CMS giant and dived deep into <a href="http://www.twitter.com/caseyliss">Casey Liss</a>'s static blogging engine, <a href="https://github.com/cliss/camel">Camel</a>.